bintu22/elist_analysis/README.md

 * **Order Count Performance:** Higher for Loyalty Members from Jan 2021 to Aug 2022
 * **Time to Purchase:** On average, Loyalty Program Members take less time to make a purchase after creating an account than Non-Loyalty Program members (1.6 months vs 2.3 months).

-Based on the Loyalty Program Members' ability to outperform Non-Loyalty Program Members in a number of key metrics, I think it's worth continuing the Loyalty Program and monitoring performance closely in the upcoming months.
+Based on the Loyalty Program Members' ability to outperform Non-Loyalty Program Members in a number of key metrics, I think it's work continuing the Loyalty Program and monitoring performance closely in the upcoming months.
 At this time, it doesn't make sense to abandon the Loyalty Program despite recent dips.

 <img width="1286" height="596" alt="image" src="https://github.com/user-attachments/assets/2e2c578a-7932-45c8-a65c-91c3c0a6a5e3" />